mozilla-l10n/localizer-documentation/src/tools/pontoon/translate.md

 If the current translation is **not** acceptable, it can be rejected by clicking the reject icon to the right of the suggestion.
 After rejecting a suggestion or pretranslation, it’s also possible to delete it completely by clicking the trashcan icon.
 In the case of pretranslations, the rejected text will be also removed from version control systems (where applicable).

-Alternatively, it’s possible to provide a different suggestion: turn on `Make Suggestions`, edit the translation as appropriate, and click `SUGGEST`.
+Alternatively, it’s possible to provide a different suggestion: turn on `Make suggestions`, edit the translation as appropriate, and click `SUGGEST`.
 This will add the translation as a new suggested string.

 ## Quality checks